Turning to the Lord, the Veil is Removed

 Paul, the First Century Hebrew of Hebrews, wrote the statement above.
 He knew what he was talking about.
 Before a personal encounter with the living, risen Jesus Christ, Paul was aggressively opposed to Jesus and his followers.

 He experienced life with a veil over his eyes, but he didn’t know it.
 That is the nature of a veil: what’s behind it is hidden.
 You don’t know what you don’t know until the veil is removed.
-When the veil is removed, a person see what was once hidden from view.
+When the veil is removed, a person sees what was previously hidden from view.

 For Paul, the veil was removed suddenly and in dramatic fashion.
 Complete with a flash of light, a voice from heaven and blindness that was removed when the truth of Paul’s encounter was revealed (Acts 9), Paul’s experience was a bit unusual.

-These words, though, are a common description for many people, regardless of the drama, or lack thereof: when one turns to the Lord, the veil is removed.
-They resonate deeply with me.
+His words (or something similar), though, are a common way people describe their experience in coming to Christ, regardless of the drama, or lack thereof: when one turns to the Lord, the veil is removed.
+They resonate deeply with me as well.

-The words, though, resonate deeply within me.
-The truth of Christ was veiled to me for many years.
+The truth of Christ was veiled to me all of my life at one point.
 I became a searcher of truth, looking in all the suspect places, until “one day” the veil was removed when I turned to the Lord.

-It wasn’t a sudden thing leading up to that point.
+For me, it was a journey leading up to that point.
 It was a process.
 There were markers along the way that I followed, and some gates I went through.
-In the end, as it seemed the pointers were directing me toward Jesus, I turned to him; and, indeed, the veil was removed.
+In the end, I was confronted with a choice: accept Jesus for who he said he was; I turned to him, and the veil was removed.

 Looking back, we might say, I was blind, but now I see.”
-During the process, it doesn’t seem quite like that at all.
+During the process, I didn’t know that I was blind, though I did feel like groping in the dark toward some point of light that was off in the distance.

 CS Lewis describes the road that led him to the point where the veil was lifted from his eyes in his autobiographical work, Surprised by Joy.
 The Beatles might have said the road was long and winding.
 For Lewis, the markers along that road traced back to his early childhood.

 My journey is marked by similar signposts dating back even to some of my earliest memories.
 God, who knows us intimately, even better than we know ourselves, is ever there with us.
-I only recognized the influences looking back.
+I only recognized the glimpses of Him looking back.

-Still, even as we see the pointers and feel some compulsion that God might be there beyond the veil, He never overcomes our ability to shrink back, to walk away and refuse His “invitation”.
+Still, even as we see the pointers and feel some desire to press on through the darkness toward the light, God never coerces us, and He never overcomes our ability to shrink back, to walk away, and refuse His “invitation”.
 God is a “perfect gentleman” in every way.

 For CS Lewis, his veil falling away moment was the exact opposite of Paul.
 He was riding in a car or bus, looking out the window, and suddenly he realized he believed.
 There were no lights and no voice.
 No sudden happenings.